DACA & International Students

 Deferred Action for Childhood Arrival (“DACA”) Applicants

-Deferred Action for Childhood Arrival (“DACA”) is an American immigration policy that allows certain undocumented immigrants who entered the country before their sixteenth (16th) birthday and who meet other restrictive criteria to receive renewable two-year work permits and exemption from deportation.
 CHSU welcomes applicants with DACA status to apply to its Osteopathic Medicine program.
 However, CHSU cannot guarantee licensure of DACA students by state licensing boards; the COM encourages all applicants with DACA status to communicate with the Osteopathic Medical Board of California, or the state where they plan to practice, to determine if they will be eligible to receive a license issued by that agency.

 Please note: DACA students are not eligible for financial aid but may be eligible for private alternative loans.
 Please reach out to the office of Financial Aid if you have additional questions.
+If a DACA student is unable to secure funding the offer of admission may be rescinded.

-International applicants who may lawfully enter or reside in the United States without the need for CHSU visa sponsorship are welcome to apply to the COM.
-However, the COM encourages all such applicants to communicate with the Osteopathic Medical Board of California, or the state where they plan to practice, to determine if they will be eligible to receive a license issued by that agency.
+CHSU does not sponsor visas for international applicants who require a visa to enter or remain in the United States.
+International applicants who may lawfully enter or reside without Visa sponsorship are welcome to apply.
+However, COM encourages all such applicants to communicate with the Osteopathic Medical Board of California, or the licensing authority in the state or country where they plan to practice, to determine if they will be eligible to receive a license issued by that agency.
 Successful completion of the COM program does not guarantee all admitted students will receive such license.
-The COM will not be held liable to students who matriculate to CHSU and are later denied an osteopathic medical license in any state for any reason, including, but not limited to, denial on a basis related to undocumented or other ineligible immigration status.
+CHSU cannot be held liable for students who matriculate and are later denied a medical license in any state for reason.

 International students follow the same application steps as all other applicants applying to the D.O. program.
 International students who have completed a bachelor’s degree in the United States will be exempt from the requirements listed below and will be subject to the same admissions standards as described above.